Windscribe/Desktop-App/README.md

 ### Install signing certificate
 - Copy your PFX code signing file to installer/windows/signing/code_signing.pfx.
 - Edit tools/build_all.yml and enter the password for your PFX file in the password_cert field of the windows_signing_cert section.
+- Note that the application will still build and run without these signatures, but using the VPN without signatures will require a debug build.

 ### Build libraries